OnePower07/Dice-Game/README.md

 # Dice-game

 # Introduction
-Welcome to the Pig Game, a simple and entertaining two-player dice game.
+Welcome to the Dice-Game, a simple and entertaining two-player dice game.
 The goal of the game is to be the first player to reach a total score of 100 points or more.
 Players take turns rolling a six-sided die and accumulating points.
 However, beware of rolling a 1, as it will reset your current score for the turn.

 # How to Play
 Each player starts with a score of 0.